alyssabird/etheal-contracts/audit/sales-process.md

 - send Ethers to deposit contract itself (through payable fallback function)
 - call `buyTokens()` function of the normal sales contract.

-The last one can be done only by whitelisted customers OR within whitelist threshold limit otherwise, it will be reverted.
+The last one can be done only by whitelisted customers OR within whitelist threshold limit, otherwise it will be reverted.
-<br>Therefore it is worth to consider buying HEAL tokens through deposit contract interface.
+<br>Therefore it is worth considering buying HEAL tokens through deposit contract interface.

 #### Proccess flow